simonebittidev/SandBox/README.md

 AI-Driven News Prediction and Decision-Making TomorrowNews is an experimental open-source project that uses LangChain Agents and Azure OpenAI to generate speculative, AI-driven news predictions based on real-world events.
 The project aims to simulate decision-making for the future, providing a creative glimpse into what might happen in various sectors, such as politics, economy, society, and the environment.

 By feeding real news as input, this project generates predictions and outcomes for the following day, creating speculative headlines and decisions related to global topics.
+[Read more](https://ai.gopubby.com/tomorrow-news-how-ai-crafts-futures-headlines-and-stories-8f2b37fd841e)

 #### Key Features:
 - **Autonomous AI Predictions**: Uses real-time news data to predict plausible future events.